Introduction to Isoform Sequencing

 The x-axis shows the three GO categories, and the y-axis shows the number of differential genes annotated to the term (including the sub-term of the term).
 The three different categories represent the three basic classifications of GO term (from left to right are biological processes, cellular components, and molecular functions)；

 CNCI (Coding-Non-Coding Index) is a powerful signature tool to predict the sequences based on the intrinsic composition and offers accurate classification of transcripts assembled from whole-transcriptome sequencing data.
-PLEK is a tool for predicting long non-coding RNAs and mRNAs in the absence of genomic sequences or annotations using a computational pipeline based on an improved k-mer scheme and a support vector machine (SVM) algorithm.
+PLEK(predictor of long non-coding RNAs and messenger RNAs based on an improved k-mer scheme) is a tool for predicting long non-coding RNAs and mRNAs in the absence of genomic sequences or annotations using a computational pipeline based on an improved k-mer scheme and a support vector machine (SVM) algorithm.
 The results from PLEK and CNCI are shown in the Venn diagrams.

 Venn diagrams of results from PLEK and CNCI